-The hepatitis B and C epidemics and their unchecked growth among communities of color, people who inject drugs, immigrants, the incarcerated/returning citizens, and others are symptoms of larger systems of racism, discrimination, and stigma.
+The hepatitis B and C epidemics and their unchecked growth among communities of color, people who use drugs, people who are incarcerated, and others are symptoms of larger systems of racism, discrimination, and stigma.
 NVHR is committed to addressing health inequities to improve the health of those living with or at risk for viral hepatitis.
 Check back in June 2022 for more information about our approach to health equity.

 Disproportionately Impacted Communities